-All About Lego: The History of Lego, the Minifigure, Legoland and More
+All About Lego: The History of Lego, The Lego Minifigure, Legoland and More

 In 1916, a Danish master carpenter named Ole Kirk Christiansen bought himself a workshop in Billund, Denmark.
 He planned to work for himself, building homes and furniture.
 Little did he know that one day his little workshop would grow to be one of the biggest toy factories the world has ever known!